edouardkoehn/EE-559/README.md

 # EE-559 Project 🌋
 Repository contains the code for the project EE559.
-For this project, we benchmarked hateful meme detection technics.
-We benchmark three different model: FCM, Bert and Lava.
-For the FCM and Bert model, this repository contains workflow to train and evaluate those model.
-For the Llava model, this repository contains only workflow to evaluate the model.
+For this project, we benchmarked hateful meme detection techniques.
+We tested three different models: FCM, Bert, and Llava.
+For the FCM and Bert models, this repository contains workflows to train and evaluate those models.
+For the Llava model, this repository contains only workflows to evaluate the model.

-To run the code please READ the readme!!!
-This code can be run, on a machine that has the cuda driver.
-The dataset weights around 6GB and the Llava model weights around 8GB, thus be sure you have enogh space on your machine.
+To run the code, please READ the readme!!!
+This code can be run on a machine that has the CUDA driver.
+The dataset weighs around 6GB and the Llava model weighs around 8GB, thus be sure you have enough space on your machine.

 ## Installation and downloading the data